Ammerfest/bb7.nvim/docs/SPEC.md

 Forking is available via `<C-f>` in the Preview pane (cursor must be on a user message).

+### Reuse Context Files

+Users can create a new chat that inherits the current chat's context files via `<C-r>` in the Preview pane:

+1. A new empty chat is created (no messages copied)
+2. All context files are copied as they currently are (not from a snapshot)
+3. Model and reasoning effort are carried over
+4. The new chat uses the standard name format ("Chat YYYY-MM-DD HH:MM")

+This is useful when starting a new conversation about the same codebase without re-adding files.

 ### Edit Message (Fork In Place)

 Users can edit a previous user message via `<C-e>` in the Preview pane: